 We recently purchased a new living room couch as well as some new living room chairs.

-Shortly after moving in, we turned a mid-century modern dresser into an entertainment center.
+Shortly after we moved in, we turned a mid-century modern dresser into an entertainment center.

 Our dining room has gone through multiple changes but currently looks like this: